Denver Lawyers for Premature Hospital Discharge

 One of our clients went to the emergency room with a severe headache.
 Brain scans were misread as “normal,” no follow-ups were performed, and the hospital discharged her.
 Soon enough, she sustained massive cerebral hemorrhaging from an undiagnosed aneurysm.
 Had the ER doctor and radiologist done their jobs properly, she would not have been discharged and left to suffer alone; left paralyzed by a horrifying chain of negligence.
 After years of hard-fought litigation, Leventhal Puga & Braley P.C. won a $8.3 million jury verdict for our client.

 There is no substitute for this kind of hard-fought experience.
 For over forty years, we’ve empathized with our clients, supported our clients, and battled in the legal trenches for our clients.
 If you or a loved one suffered serious harm after being discharged from a medical center, consult with our medical malpractice lawyers.
-Call Leventhal Puga & Braley P.C. for a free consultation at (303) 759-9945.
+Call Leventhal Puga & Braley P.C. for a free consultation call us at (303) 759-9945 or toll-free at (877) 433-3906.

 - Patient Safety During Hospital Discharge